Operating Schedule

 Grab your clubs for an unforgettable day on the greens at the Preservation Society’s Annual Golf Outing at Newport National Golf Club, a challenging links-style course with views of the Atlantic Ocean and Sakonnet Passage.

 Three days of fun and educational seminars, tastings, dinners and the fan-favorite Sunday Brunch await you at Rosecliff!
-Tickets available in early July 2026
+Tickets available now!

 Download our tour app before your visit and bring your earbuds.